-Pension and Postretirement Benefit Plans
+Pension and Other Postretirement Plans

 Substantially all employees of the Company participate in employee benefit plans sponsored by the Ultimate Parent.
 The pension plan provides pension benefits that are based on each employee's years of credited service and compensation levels specified in the plan.
-The U.S. Qualified Plan was closed to new entrants effective July 1, 2007.
-Effective January 1, 2011, the U.S. Qualified Plan ceased accrual of benefits.
-Any benefits earned by participants under the plan at December 31, 2010 were preserved and will be payable in the future based on the plan's provisions.
+The U.S. Qualified Plan ceased future benefit accruals after December 31, 2010.

-Certain employees are covered by a postretirement plan sponsored by MS&Co. that provides medical and life insurance for eligible retirees and medical insurance for their dependents.
+Certain employees are covered by a postretirement benefit plan that provides medical and life insurance for eligible retirees and medical insurance for their dependents.

-Morgan Stanley 401(k) Savings Plan
+Morgan Stanley 401(k) Plan

 Eligible employees receive 401(k) matching cash contributions that are allocated according to participants' current investment direction.
 Certain employees with eligible pay less than or equal to one hundred thousand dollars will receive a 401(k) Fixed Contribution equal to 2% of eligible pay.
-Additionally, certain employees receive a 401(k) Transition Contribution based on prior plan membership.
+A separate transition contribution is allocated to certain eligible legacy Smith Barney employees based on prior plan membership.